ringcentral/ringcentral-api-docs/docs/voice/conference.md

 The Conference Call API allows a developer to automatically:

-* Start a conference Call
+* Start a conference call
 * Bring-in a call party to a conference call
 * Remove a call party from a conference call